-- 100. (1) If the National Assembly, by a vote of the majority of its members, passes a motion of no-confidence in the Cabinet excluding the President, the President must reconstitute the Cabinet. - (2) If the National Assembly, by a vote of the majority of its members, passes a motion of no-confidence in the President, the President and the other members of the Cabinet must resign.
+- 100. (1) If the National Assembly, by a vote of the majority of its members, passes a motion of no-confidence in the Cabinet excluding the President, the President must reconstitute the Cabinet. - (2) If the National Assembly, by a vote of the majority of its members, passes a motion of no-confidence in the President, the President and the other members of the Cabinet and any Deputy Ministers must resign.